NeoNine50/copiosis-rocket-custom/README.md

 This program is intended to run only on payer's (community administrator's) PC as it has no security at all.
 It does not work on Windows XP!
-After start the program will open in in your browser.
+After start the program will open in your browser.
 Linux users should install sqlite3.

 To compile you need Rust with cargo.
 I recommend https://rustup.rs